 Hilary Nicholas Nissen (1813 - August 25, 1877) was a British stationer, politician, sheriff, and businessman.
-Nissen founding the firm Nissen and Parker, at 43 Mark Lane, London.
-The firm is best known for servicing the London financial market, printing bank notes, checks, certificates, and drafts, maps, and books.
-By 1867 they became Nissen, Paker and Arnold.
+Nissen founded the firm Nissen and Parker at 43 Mark Lane, London.
+Parker we have been unable to isolate.
+The firm is best known for servicing the London financial market, printing bank notes, checks, certificates, drafts, maps, and books.
+By 1867, they became Nissen, Parker, and Arnold.
 By the early 20th century, the firm changed to Nissen and Arnold.
-At their height the firm serviced nearly 2000 banking and Mercantile establishments.
+At its height, the firm serviced nearly 2000 banking and mercantile establishments.
 Nissen served as a London Sheriff in 1863 and 1864, about whom the following satirical poem was composed and published in the 1864 Eleventh Londoniad,

 And here I was a new artistic strain